The Île-de-France Collection

 Autumn at the Eiffel Tower: Iron, Aspiration, and the Icon's Birth

-The Eiffel Tower stands as the definitive visual anchor of Parisian mythology—yet its path to iconic status was neither certain nor smooth.
-Created by engineer Gustave Eiffel and his team (notably including Maurice Koechlin and Émile Nouguier, whose contributions history often obscures) for the 1889 Exposition Universelle, the Tower was designed as a temporary entrance arch celebrating the centennial of the French Revolution.
+The Eiffel Tower stands as the definitive visual anchor of Parisian life—yet its path to iconic status was tumultuous.
+Created by engineer Gustave Eiffel and his team including Maurice Koechlin and Émile Nouguier, for the 1889 Exposition Universelle, the Tower was designed as a temporary entrance arch celebrating the centennial of the French Revolution.
 Construction began in 1887 and was completed in just over two years—a remarkable feat of engineering precision and industrial coordination involving 18,038 metallic parts held together by 2.5 million rivets.

 The Tower met fierce initial opposition from Paris's cultural establishment.
 A petition signed by prominent artists and intellectuals—including Guy de Maupassant, Alexandre Dumas fils, and Charles Gounod—condemned what they called this "metal asparagus," this "incongruous skeleton" that would disfigure the city's elegant skyline.
 They argued that functional engineering could never constitute true architecture, that industrial materials had no place in a city defined by classical beauty.
 Maupassant allegedly ate lunch in the Tower's restaurant regularly because it was the one place in Paris from which he couldn't see the structure he despised.